WavJaby/StreamDino/README.md

 ## WARNING!!!!
 * DO NOT SHOW THE URL ON STREAM when you're using `Save` button to open Stream Dino on web(The url will contact your user token).
-* If you accidentally show the url, please change your twitch account password as soon as possible, to make token expire.
+* If you accidentally show the url, you can disconnect the app by going to account’s [/settings/connections](https://www.twitch.tv/settings/connections) page and clicking Disconnect next to `Stream Dino`.

 ## Information
 * This app still developing, may have some bug, open issue if you want to let me know, I will fix it.